 Your newborn baby is going to take up a lot of your time.
 You are constantly worrying about making the right decisions and want to tend to every cry this tiny new human makes.
 Don’t forget you are healing too, and you need to take care of your own health and give your body time to heal.

 Take a bit to do something that made you You before you gave birth.
 Go for a walk, do a crossword puzzle, go window shop, or real shop, read a book, whatever gives you joy.
 Your baby becomes your whole new world, but don’t lose all your sense of self.
 Take a few minutes just for you, even if it’s just 10 minutes at a time.
 Anything is better than nothing.

 Even though you are brand new at taking care of a tiny human, your instincts are usually good.
 Trust them!
 You carried your baby for almost 10 months, and you know them best, so do what you think is best.

 26. Don’t wipe after using the bathroom

-Your vagina is still very swollen, and you may have some stitches.
+Your vagina is still very swollen, and you may have some stitches if you had a vaginal delivery.
 So you do not want to wipe after going to the bathroom.
-Instead, use a peri bottle to spray with warm water gently.
+Instead, use a peri bottle, a little squirt bottle, to spray with warm water gently.
 Blot dry after cleaning.